saiful9379/BanglaNER/README.md

 For the inference, run ```inference.py``` script the model will download automatically from huggingface and be stored in the "models" folder.
 After download, it will unzip also.

-if have any issue for the model downloading, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main)
+if have any issues with the model downloading, please download manually from [here](https://huggingface.co/saiful9379/BanglaNER/tree/main)

 run,